The Choke Artist

 The Choke Artist is the 2012 autobiography of David Yoo.
-His fourth book, it was published eight years after his first effort “Girls For Breakfast”.
+His fourth book, it was published eight years after his first effort Girls For Breakfast.
 The book was a selection for the Massachusetts “Must Read” list and a 2013 Finalist for the Massachusetts Book Award.

+Synopsis

 High school

 David attended high school in the affluent, lily-white suburb of Avon, Connecticut.
 Being a Korean American, he was a minority and therefore identified with the only black student in his grade and became obsessed with rap music.
 The infatuation with rap ended abruptly when David and his “crew”, including friends Jay and Chris, attended a rap concert at the Springfield Civic Center.
 Dave’s crew were exposed as pretenders when the headliner shouted, “Let me get a shout-out for the three white boys in the audience!”

-Meanwhile, Dave’s sister, Liz, who by his admission looked “way more Asian than me”, studied her tail off and practiced the violin six hours a day, because she did not have any friends, and to excel at everything was her form of revenge on the rejecting masses.
-Dave’s answer to the existence of his sister, was to transform into a hyperaggressive, obnoxious, screwup and found a weird pride in molding himself into that rarity: the underachieving Asian-American teenager.
-As his report cards deteriorated, his anguished parents pleaded with him in Korean, “Aigu jugeta.”, that is, “Oh God, you’re killing me.”
+Meanwhile, Dave’s sister, Liz, who, by his admission, looked “way more Asian than me,” studied and practiced the violin for six hours a day.
+Without friends, she channeled her energy into excelling at everything, turning achievement into a form of revenge against those who had rejected her.
+Dave, by contrast, responded to his sister’s existence by becoming hyperaggressive, obnoxious, and deliberately self-destructive.
+He took a strange pride in making himself an anomaly: an underachieving Asian American teenager.
+As his report cards deteriorated, his anguished parents pleaded with him in Korean, “Aigu jugeta,” meaning, “Oh God, you’re killing me.”

 Dave came to realize that his two biggest problems (his glaring ethnicity and his inability to attract girls) were intrinsically linked.
 He abandoned his studies and decided to focus exclusively on his social life, in particular, dating a Popular White Girl (PWG).
 Dating a Nice Korean Girl (NKG), as his parents wanted, was revolting to Dave.
 The thought of dating an NKG felt like waving the white flag socially.
 Moreover, he found them heinous because they reminded him of his mother and sister.
 His difficulty attracting the opposite sex, in both high school and college, stemmed, in part from his skinny, effeminate physique.
 In fact, in gym class, without his shirt, from the waist up, Dave looked remarkably like the nude little girl, running away from a napalm attack, in the famous, Pulitzer Prize winning, photo from the Vietnam War.